VictoriaMetrics/VictoriaMetrics/docs/vmauth.md

 If both `src_paths` and `src_hosts` lists are specified, then the request is routed to the given `url_prefix` when both request path and request host match at least one entry in the corresponding lists.

-An optional `src_query_args` can be used for routing requests based on [HTTP query args](https://en.wikipedia.org/wiki/Query_string) additionaly to hostname and path.
+An optional `src_query_args` can be used for routing requests based on [HTTP query args](https://en.wikipedia.org/wiki/Query_string) additionally to hostname and path.
 For example, the following config routes requests to `http://app1-backend/` if `db=foo` query arg is present in the request, while routing requests with `db=bar` query arg to `http://app2-backend`: